dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/04 Delete and Restore configuration/index.md

     cp ../exercise-03/manifest.yaml .
    ```

-   But don´t worry, below is the content of the manifest file that you can copy and paste.
+   But don´t worry, below is the content of the manifest.yaml file that you can copy and paste.

     ```yaml
     ---